martiniantaylor/ICES_sea_bass/README.md

 ***

-# 10_pca_v3.R PCA Analysis for Figure 5
+## 10_pca_v3.R PCA Analysis for Figure 5

+## Overview
-This project performs Principal Component Analysis (PCA) on sea bass spawning data, including Atlantic, Mediterranean, and Portugal populations.
+This script performs Principal Component Analysis (PCA) on sea bass spawning data, including Atlantic, Mediterranean, and Portugal populations.
 The script generates PCA plots and computes the variance explained by the principal components.

 ## Required Files